 Generally speaking, preliminary notices are sent by contractors or suppliers at the start of a construction project.
 These notices must typically be sent within a certain number of days from when a project begins, and must be sent by to the property owner and general contractor.
 When a preliminary notice is required, not sending the notice could result in fines and penalties (see example in Nevada and California), but will almost certainly result in the party losing their lien rights.

 On the one hand, preliminary notices are important because it’s required that they be sent them on certain jobs.
 However, these documents are also important because they help contractors and owners administer payment on the job, and in fact, owners and general contractors will prioritize invoices from contractors and suppliers who have sent notices!
 You want to be one of those.
-Take a look at this video from a Florida commercial contractor for more about that.

 Notice of Intent to Lien